simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 Before diving into the implementation, I thought it would be useful to explain concept of hard pairs, as they can be tricky to understand:

-- **Hard positives:** Pairs from the same email that have low similarity scores.
-The model may initially think they are not similar since the wording is very different.
-However, since they come from the same email, we know they are semantically related.
+- **Hard positives:** Pairs that initially seem different but are actually similar in meaning.

-- **Hard negatives:** Pairs from different emails that have high similarity scores.
-These chunks may look alike on the surface since they both have similar phrases but because they come from different emails, they are not actually semantically related.
+- **Hard negatives:** Pairs that look similar on the surface but are actually unrelated.

 To save time, hard pairs were created for both positive and negative cases simultaneously.